jordanpapaleo/Famous-Layouts/README.md

 - [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## Install
-1. In your terminal navigate to where your project will created: git clone https://github.com/breck421/Famous-Template.git
+1. Clone this repo
+2. In your terminal run the following commands at the project's root directory
-2. npm install
+3. npm install
 3. npm start
 4. View your app at http://localhost:3000/